vgl-hub/rdeval-manuscript/Figures/Figure_1c/README.md

 ### Generate the Data for Quality and Length Distribution Plot

-To generate the datasets for running the **quality and length distribution plot**, follow the instructions below:
+To generate the datasets for running the **quality and length distribution plots**, follow the instructions below:

 1. **Include the technology name** in the file name, separated by **dots** before the file extension.